-Shingles is an infection of a nerve and the surrounding skin surface that is supplied by the nerve, caused by the varicella-zoster virus.
-This is the same virus that causes chickenpox and anyone who has recovered from chickenpox, child or adult can get shingles.1
+Shingles is an infection of an individual nerve and the skin surface that is supplied by the nerve; it is caused by the varicella-zoster virus - the same virus that causes chickenpox.

-There are an estimated 1 million cases of shingles each year in the US, with 1 in 3 people developing shingles (also known as herpes zoster) during their lifetime.3
+There are an estimated 1 million cases of shingles each year in the United States, with 1 in 3 people developing shingles during their lifetime.

 Contents of this article:

 Fast facts on shingles

 Here are some key points about shingles.
 More detail and supporting information is in the main article.